Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 * ##### Fix
+Could not figure out the problem so turned to slack for help .
+This put me in the direction of looking at what my variables values were which turned out to be the main problem .
+I had not declared that the variable for playerScore and computerScore needed to be 0 .

 * ##### Verdict
 After the fix I tested the game thouroughly to find It now works perfectly with the scoreboard working fluently.